 FAQs About The Soccer Season

 Players are invited to join the club after tryouts in May.
 Players take a break during June and July, although many participate in camps, which is highly recommended.
-Fall Season starts the first week in August and the competition schedule is heavy until mid-December with NorCal Fall league, St. Cup games and tournaments (tournaments determined by the DOC).
+Fall Season starts in early August and the competition schedule is heavy until mid-December with NorCal Fall league, St. Cup games and tournaments (tournaments determined by the DOC).
 After the holiday break, many teams continue competing through the Spring with NorCal Spring League, futsal, San Rafael Street Soccer and additional tournaments.

-Official mandatory practices start in the first week of August and continue through early December.
+Official mandatory practices start in early August and continue through mid December.
 Practice logistics are made public one month in advance of their start.
 Practices run twice a week and a 3rd weekly practice is offered at an additional cost.
 Practices are 90 minutes long.